haithamelmengad/algorithms/questions/frontend.md

 * filter through a list of items
 * render these onto the page
 * NO refreshing the page! this is a use-case for client-side rendering
+* (Bonus) load [this list of names](https://raw.githubusercontent.com/dominictarr/random-name/master/first-names.txt) into your autocomplete box

 ### Implement a spreadsheet